-Identifying poisonous plants is on any woodsman's mind or at top of the family camping list.
-To identify poisonous plants, we have heard for years “Leaves of three, let it be.”
+Identifying poisonous plants is on any woodsman's mind or at the top of the family camping list.
+To identify poisonous plants, we have heard for years, “Leaves of three, let it be.”
 This is great advice for poison ivy and poison oak, but this advice will get you a bad rash from poison sumac.
 What does poison sumac look like, you ask?
 Let’s look at a few ways to identify and treat poison sumac.

 Spring and Summer Leaves